-1

-Josh says he spoke with Jennifer Spencer-Iiams on the training and development for aftercare staff on medication administration.
-Does Club K and Campfire follow the same medication administration protocols?
-Josh says the District protocols should be aligned with aftercare provider protocols that also follow HIPAA laws.
-12.18.10.

-12.18.19:

-• Ongoing.
-1.15.20:

-•

-Safety Committee Membership

-20.1-7 Originally there were two slots for Certified, 2 for Classified, 1 for the Office of the School Nurse, Facility Manager, Custodial Supervisor, HR Director and Operations Director.
-Over time we have added Maintenance Supervisor, one more Classified and 2 SRO's.
-In any case, the Community Services Manager is the secretary/record-keeper to the committee.
-Bylaws - 7.17.19: Jeff Chambers discusses history of the safety committee and how it was formed.
+SRO's.
+In any case, the Community Services Manager is the secretary/record-keeper to the committee. • Bylaws - 7.17.19: Jeff Chambers discusses history of the safety committee and how it was formed.
 Staci Ball will continue as the teacher representative.
 9.18.19: Connecting the DSLT with the safety committee.
 Guest, Andrew Kilstrom, is attending to discuss new board policies.
 Aaron and Pat will create draft of bi-laws and create membership guidelines.
 Pat says Doug Nimrod, Pam Garza, and himself are part of the original safety committee.
-10.16.19: Aaron is creating a draft of by-laws.
+10.16.19: • Aaron is creating a draft of by-laws.
 11.20.19: Aaron passes out draft of bylaws.
-In accordance with Oregon State Law and WLWV School District policy EB, the district safety committee will meet once a month with the following standing members: Director of Operations, Facilities Manager, Maintenance Aaron Downs

-Supervisor, Custodial Supervisor, School Resource Officers.
-In addition, the following rotating members will attend: WWEA-Primary, WWEA-Secondary, WWEA-Nursing, OSEA-Secretarial, OSEA-Custodial, and OSEA-Maintenance. • Pat and Staci say it's important not to interfere with daily instructional schedules at the schools.
+In accordance with Oregon State A state of the state of Law and WLWV School District policy EB, the district safety committee will meet once a month with the following standing members: Director of Operations, Facilities Manager, Maintenance Supervisor, Custodial Supervisor, School Resource Officers.
+In addition, the following rotating members will attend: WWEA- Primary, WWEA-Secondary, WWEA-Nursing, OSEA-Secretarial, OSEA-Custodial, and OSEA-Maintenance.
+Pat and Staci say it's important not to interfere with daily instructional schedules at the schools.
 The District includes maintenance and custodial staff because it does not impact their schedules as much as the teachers in the schools.
-Aaron says it's a delicate balance between finding the right members and those who have flexibility with their schedules so we don't have to find substitutes. • Josh and Staci discuss designating officials from WWEA.
-Pat says in the past WWEA asked for volunteers and no one stepped forward. • Looking for safety committee members from OSEA and WLEA.
+Aaron says it's a delicate balance between finding the right members and those who have flexibility with their schedules so we don't have to find substitutes.
+Josh and Staci discuss designating officials from WWEA.
+Pat says in the past WWEA asked for volunteers and no one stepped forward.
+Looking for safety committee members from OSEA and WLEA.
 Discussion about bylaws and connection with District Safety Leadership Team.
 12.18.19: • Ongoing.
-1.15.20:

-20.1-3 Safety, Security, and Technology Upgrades: 11.20.19: Now that the bond has passed with over forty percent voter turnout, passing at sixty percent and levy passing at over seventy percent, we will discuss the safety and security upgrades and technology upgrades throughout the District.
-12.18.19:
+1.14.20: Pat and Aaron discuss longevity of safety committee membership.
+Pat says the first meeting he attended was in September 2000.
+Shyla is joining the safety committee as the director of human resources.
+Brittany Bucholz will be joining as a WWEA representative.
+2.19.20: • Safety, Security, and Technology Upgrades: 11.20.19: Now that the bond has passed with over forty percent voter turnout, passing at sixty percent and levy passing at over seventy percent, we will discuss the safety and security upgrades and technology upgrades throughout the District.
+20.1-4 12.18.19: Ongoing.
+1.15.20: Pat says facilities will work with IT to develop calling systems in classrooms to reach 911 in case of an emergency.
+2.19.20: •